 On May 22, 2013, through our wholly-owned subsidiary, Mirror Worlds Technologies, LLC, we initiated patent litigation against Apple Inc., Microsoft, Inc., Hewlett-Packard Company, Lenovo Group Ltd., Lenovo (United States), Inc., Dell, Inc., Best Buy Co., Inc., Samsung Electronics America, Inc. and Samsung Telecommunications America L.L.C., in the United States District Court for the Eastern District of Texas, Tyler Division, for infringement of U.S. Patent No. 6,006,227 (part of the Mirror Worlds Patent Portfolio).
-On November 6, 2015, we settled our litigation with Microsoft and its customers for \$4.65 million (see "Legal Proceedings" at page 32 hereof).
-The trial with respect to Apple Inc. (the remaining defendant) is currently scheduled for July 2016.
+On November 6, 2015, we settled our litigation with Microsoft and its customers for \$4.65 million.
+On July 8, 2016, we settled our litigation with Apple for \$25 million (See "Legal Proceedings" at page 36 hereof).